MuxaGu/whale-sound/README.md

 # whale-sound
-This is a small GUI application Matlab allows one to extract the phonation and harmonics in the sounds of the animals and keeps them separate .mat file in the form of 2xn processors.
+This is a small GUI Matlab application allows helps to extract the phonation and harmonics from the sounds of the animals and saves them in .mat file.
+Result is the array 2xn.
 The first column is time, the second frequency of sound.
-To load the sound you need to use short .WAV-file
+For load the sound you need to use short .WAV-file